annual growth in debt for the household sector

 - Long-term securities

-This financial instrument includes lending forms other than tradable debentures and certificates.
-Short-term loans are mainly quantified on the basis of the specifications in accounting statistics for financial corporations.
-The instrument comprises building loans, factoring, bank overdrafts, operating and working credit.
-Long-term loans comprise all loans other than short-term loans (mortgage bond issues, other medium and long-term repayment loans and financial leasing).
+This financial instrument includes lending forms other than tradable debentures and certificates and is mainly quantified on the basis of the specifications in accounting statistics for financial corporations.
 The financial accounts distinguish between the following types of detailed financial instruments:

 - Short-term loans

 AF5 Shares and other equity